 Thanks to Seoul Global Cultural Center and Myeong-dong Tourist Information Center you can now try on traditional Korean clothing for free.
 However, these centers do not accept advanced bookings or reservations.
 They only accept walk-ins.
 So I recommend paying these centers a visit in the morning to get a good time slot.
 It’s quite popular among tourists they only give 10 minutes per slot.
 By the way, Seoul Global Culture & Tourism Center also offers international travelers a chance to immerse in various cultural experience programs!

 |Program||Cultural Performances & Lectures||Hanbok Experience||Traditional Arts & Crafts||Kpop Dance Class||Taekwondo + Dance Class|

 |Every Friday, March~October

 |Capacity||196 people||–||10~20 people||40 people||40 people|

 |Reservation||Internet, On-site||On-site||Advance reservation, minimum of 5 people required||Internet, On-site||Internet, On-site|

 *This table is taken directly from Visit Seoul website.

 Where can you find these centers?
 They are both located in Myeong-dong.

-The Seoul Global Culture & Tourism Center is at the 5th floor of M-Plaza.
+The Seoul Global Culture & Tourism Center is on the 5th floor of M-Plaza.

-Myeong-dong Tourist Information Center is at the 1st Floor of KEB building.
+Myeong-dong Tourist Information Center is on the 1st Floor of KEB building.